IIIF/website/source/community/groups/framework.md

 ### Technical Specification Group Requirements

-All members of a Technical Specification Group must agree to have any contributed work licensed under a CC-BY license, or similar.
+All members of a Technical Specification Group must agree to have any contributed work licensed under a CC-BY license.
 Participants meeting this requirement may join at any time, without any prior approval process: the gateway is activity, not reputation.

 All discussion within the Technical Specification Group must be transparent and public, made available through the [IIIF Google Drive][iiif-drive] and the [IIIF-Discuss][iiif-discuss] email list.
 This means that meetings must have notes taken about the attendance and any decisions or action items, general discussions take place on mailing lists maintained by the community, chat logs should be posted and so forth.